PHES-ODM/PHES-ODM-Mapper/filters.md

 | :---------- | :----------- | :------------- | :---------- | :------------- | :------------- |
 |             | 0            | measures       |             | or_filters     | [0, 1]         |

 OR all the filters listed in the array specified in `value`.
 The resulting filter will be saved as `outputFilter`.
-While the class is not used it must still be specified.
+While the class is not used it should still be specified for clarity.